RobRoyce/ext2_filesystem_image_validator/README.md

 The project objectives include:

 - Reinforce the basic filesystem concepts of directory objects, file objects, and free space.
-- Gain experience researching, examining, interpreting and processing information
+- Gain experience researching, examining, interpreting and processing information in complex binary data structures.
+- Gain experience with examining interpreted and raw hex dumps of complex data structures as a means of developing an understanding of those data structures.
+  - Gain practical experience with typical on-disk file system data formats.

 # Details